akomic/zabbix_wowza/README.md

 ### Add following macros to the host on Zabbix web gui
 * {$WOWZAHOST}

-...hostname or ip address of the Wowza Media Server
+   hostname or ip address of the Wowza Media Server

 * {$WOWZAUSER}
 * {$WOWZAPASS}

-...Username and password defined in the Wowza admin password file
+   Username and password defined in the Wowza admin password file

 ## Wowza Media Server Configuration